 To make this easier, I have already measured the spring rates at different compressed heights using the 7-coil Starklite Cycle springs.
 They offer 162 pounds of pressure for each 1" of compression, and they are linear.

 Valve seat spring pressures are somewhat subjective.
 It is all based on the total valve train weights (or mass in motion), at the desired max RPM.
 As an example, I use Titanium valves, retainers, and keepers in my Twin-Scout Bonneville racer (2-58" Stroker Scouts), and I found some evidence of valve float at 5,700 RPM when using 95 pounds of seat pressure.
 I increased it to 105 pounds, and the valve float went away.
-I still don't know at which RPM that it WILL float at, though, with the additional spring pressure.
+My smaller 45" race motors use 110 pounds seat pressure, and safely revs to 7,500 RPM.
 My Titanium parts weigh only 60% of the standard steel components.
-A valve train setup with all steel components will need to have more spring seat pressure than Titanium, and a 45" Scout racer might need to be near 120 pounds (1.670" installed height), due to the higher RPM range.
+A valve train setup with all steel components will need to have more spring seat pressure than Titanium, and a 45" Scout racer might need to be near 110 pounds (1.670" installed height), due to the higher RPM range.

 If you intend to rev your motors at sustained high RPM, then you need to pay attention to total valve train weights.
 I usually find a way to reduce some of the valve weight, by either reducing the thickness of the valve head, or adding a small "hollow" ground into the valve's face, or re-profiling the tulip area of a valve head closer to the seat face, which also helps flow some.
 For those who want to spend more money, you can have custom valves made with smaller (lighter) valve stems, and then make custom valve guides.